analytiq-hub/analytiq-language-app/Readme.md

 # LLM App by Analytiq

+## Install instructions

+Clone the sandbox:
 * `mkdir ~/build; cd ~/build`
 * `git clone git@github.com:analytiq-hub/analytiq-language-app.git`
 * Copy `.env_template` to `.env`, and set environment variables

+Set up the Analytiq docstore:
 * For now, get `analytiq-docstore.tgz` from Andrei, and untar it under `~/build`.
 You will end up with `~/build/analytiq-docstore`, which holds the public records database.
   * TO DO: I need to create from-scratch instructions on how to create `~/build/analytiq-docstore`